nabil2i/ncblog/README.md

 npm install
 ```

-* In the node-ncblog folder, install the frontend packages:
+* In the node-ncblog folder, install the backend packages:

 ```bash
 npm install